rsedevnet/bmsnav/README.md

 Note that the functionality differs somewhat between iOS and Android; the former being the more "full-featured" experience.

 With regard to input, you _can_ use your finger, but you'll be much happier with a stylus.
-And rest assured that you don't need to spend >$100 for an Apple stylus.
-I use one of these with my iPad ($30 on Amazon; link below).
-It works great!
+And rest assured that you don't need to spend a lot of money on an expensive one.
+I use one of these with my iPad (link below).
+It was $30 on Amazon and it works great.

 [https://www.amazon.com/dp/B08Z7LGR1L](https://www.amazon.com/dp/B08Z7LGR1L)

-It doesn't work on my Android tablet, however.
+Well, it doesn't work on my Android tablet.
 I'm no expert when it comes to Android devices, so I'll leave you to figure out on your own what sort of stylus you need for that.
 Sorry. :\

 <img src="http://rsedevnet.github.io/bmsnav/images/notepad.png" height="540" width="405"/>